tejassuryawanshi01/tejassuryawanshi01/README.md

 - 👋 Hi, I’m @tejassuryawanshi01
-- 👀 I’m interested in ...web design
+- 👀 I’m interested in ...web design,data science
-- 🌱 I’m currently learning diploma in computer technology
+- 🌱 I’m currently learning b-tech computer science
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...